 Entrance Fee: Adults €10.00 ($11), €6.00 ($7) -26 years, free -18 years

 Your second day in Antwerp is all about visiting many lesser-known spots.
 A local market, a whole neighborhood filled with Belle Epoque houses, colorful street art, and a spot of good old vintage shopping.
-Finishing off with a cold beer at the location to catch sunset over the Antwerp Skyline.
+Finishing off with a cold beer while catching the sunset from the very best view in all of Antwerp.

-Start the second day of your 48 hours in Antwerp bring and early by heading over to one of the oldest markets in the city De Volgeltjesmarkt.
+Start the second day of your Antwerp trip bright and early by heading over to one of the oldest markets in the city De Volgeltjesmarkt.
 The market dates back to the 16th century when mainly birds (vogeltjes) were traded on this market.
 These days birds are no longer sold, but the name vogeltjes (bird) markt (market) stuck.

 No weekend in Antwerp is complete without a visit to the hip neighborhood of Zurenborg and its hup architecture.
 Make your way over to the Draakplaats, a 19th-century square surrounded by townhouses in Art Nouveau and fin-de-siècle architectural style.